 For this competition, we invited composers, musicians and songwriters to submit an I Want song – the song that sets out the leading character’s dreams and desires, connects us emotionally to them and makes us want to go on the journey with them.

-Our winners and runners up have now been announced!
-Find out more and listen to the the winning entry here.
+Our winners and runners up have now been announced and you can listen to them all here.

 We are thrilled to be joining forces once again with our friends at Josef Weinberger Plays to present an exciting new playwriting development programme, designed to nurture and grow new creative talent in the East of England.